PedroViniciusVicente/event-race-project-finder/README.md

-# Awating Trouble: Source Code and Artifacts Repository
+# Awaiting Trouble: Source Code and Artifacts Repository

 This repository contains the source code and artifacts needed to replicate the experiments presented in the paper "Awaiting Trouble: An Preliminary Study on Event Races and Flaky Tests in Modern JavaScript Applications", submitted to [ICSE's 3rd International Flaky Tests Workshop 2026 (FTW 2026)](https://conf.researchr.org/home/icse-2026/ftw-2026).

-In this repository, JavaScript projects containing event races, a special form of race condition, were searched, filtered and analaysed using Pull Requests (PRs) collected from the GitHub API.
-The 20 analyzed projects described in the shortpaper were also classified according to its caracteristics and reproduced following a protocol to reveal flaky tests.
+In this repository, JavaScript projects containing event races, a special form of race condition, were searched, filtered and analyzed using Pull Requests (PRs) collected from the GitHub API.
+The 20 analyzed projects described in the shortpaper were also classified according to its characteristics and reproduced following a protocol to reveal flaky tests.

 ## Prerequisites